wireless-broadband-alliance/wba-openroaming-portal/README.md

     this corresponds to the package name (e.g., com.example.app).
 78. `RETURN_APPS_ID_IOS`: Defines the application identifier used for mobile app association for iOS, this follows the TEAMID.bundleId format required for Apple App Site Association.
-79. `RETURN_APPS_FINGERPRINTS`: Contains the list of SHA-256 certificate fingerprints used to verify Android application identity.
-Multiple fingerprints can be configured to support different signing certificates (e.g., debug, release, or rotated keys).

 #### With these environment variables, you can configure and customize various aspects of the project, such as database connections, SAML settings, login methods, and more.